Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Asymptotic Plateau problem: Theorem

 0,2truecm {\em Proof of \ref{it:exh2}}.
 Denote respectively by $d_k$ and $d_0$ the length along $\gamma_k$ and $\gamma_0$.
 Given two points $x_k,y_k\in \gamma_k$, we denote by $x_k^o,y_k^o$ the points in $\gamma_0$ such that $x_k=\phi_k(x_k^o)$ and $y_k=\phi_k(y_k^o)$.
 We thus have by equation (\ref{e:pullbackmetric})

 Since $p$ lies in the convex hull of $\Lambda$, Item \ref{it:PropCH4} of Proposition \ref{p:PropertiesConvexHull} implies that the geodesics between $p$ and $x_k$ and between $p$ and $y_k$ are spacelike: here we use that the points $x_k$ and $y_k$ are constructed to lie on geodesics connecting $p$ to $\Lambda$.
-Since $\Lambda$ is also positive, the geodesic between $x_k$ and $y_k$ is also spacelike and so the triple $(p,x_k,y_k)$ is positive (unless $p$ belongs to the geodesic between $x_k$ and $y_k$ in which case the following still holds).
+Since $\gamma_k$ is strongly positive by the first item, the geodesic between $x_k$ and $y_k$ is also spacelike and so the triple $(p,x_k,y_k)$ is positive (unless $p$ belongs to the geodesic between $x_k$ and $y_k$ in which case the following still holds).
 Hence $p,x_k$ and $y_k$ are the vertices of an isosceles hyperbolic triangle $T_k$.
 Classical hyperbolic trigonometry implies that

 where $\alpha(x_k,y_k)$ is the angle at $p$ in the triangle $T_k$.
 In particular, $\alpha(x_k,y_k)$ is equal to the extrinsic distance between $x_k^o$ and $y_k^o$ in $\T^1_p\Hn$.

 Consider a sequence $\{(x_k,y_k)\}_{k\in\N}$ where $x_k,y_k$ are distinct points of $\gamma_k$ such that $\eth(x_k,y_k)$ tends to 0, and let $\alpha_k\defeq \alpha(x_k,y_k)$.